david890517/opcachestatus/README.md

 ##INSTRUCTIONS

-Upload file to the server and access it directly via browser.
+Upload `opcachestatus.php` file to the server and access it directly via browser.

 ##REQUIREMENTS